What glasses for face shape?

 But you also want your glasses to last you the next two years and survive the ever changing trends.

 Our advice: choose a frame that’ll suit your face shape.

 By doing so, you can avoid the pitfalls of fast fashion to secure a pair of men’s eyeglasses that’ll suit you, even when trends have been and gone.

 What glasses are right for my face?

 Via the steps below, take some time to follow this guide to help you on how to pick the right glasses frame for your face.

-Sorry if this seems a little basic but this simple task can largely affect which frames are going to suit you the most.
+This will seem basic but this simple task can largely affect which frames are going to suit you the most.